Creates a visualization of a continuous distortion metric from

 #> ℹ Consider using `geom_tile()` instead.

 # --- 4.
-Plot a metric using a diverging scale ---
+Plot a metric with a custom range ---

 plot_distortion_surface(